Asset ManagementClick here to view PDF version.Effective November 2015Version: 1.3

 The transition of an asset between responsible parties shall only occur when facilitated by a designated technician.
 Though the technician may not always physically take possession of the asset for transfer, they are solely responsible for making entry into the system of record for that transfer.

-A digital receipt indicating asset identity, serial number, location of transfer from and to, responsible party, and date transferred will be signed by both technician and responsible party when assets are transferred by the IT Department including:
+A digital receipt indicating asset identity, serial number, location of transfer from and to, responsible party, and date transferred will be signed by both technician and responsible party when assets are transferred by the OTIS Department including:

 - Initial deployment